3 Days In Split Croatia: A Perfect Split Itinerary!

 For your second evening, I highly recommend reserving a table at our favourite tapas restaurant in Split Croatia!
 Bokeria wine and tapas is phenomenal, the lush decor, ‘drinks wall’ and ambience are unbeatable!

-Grab a table outside on the attractive patio with a lovely setting and order a few starters and tapas to share with an Aperol Spritz and definitely the homemade bread.
+Grab a table outside on the attractive patio with a lovely setting and order a few starters and tapas to share with an Aperol Spritz and definitely the homemade bread for a light meal.
 Honestly, it is so good I’ve been to this place multiple times and the evenings are particularly special!

 3 Days In Split Itinerary: Day 3

-As day one and two of your 3 days in Split itinerary are centred around exploring the old town and Marjan Hill, a day trip to the waterfalls or islands are the perfect way to spend your last day in Split!
+As day one and two of your 3 days in Split itinerary are centred around exploring the old town and Marjan Hill, a day trip to the islands is the perfect way to spend your last day in Split!

-You have many options, and a lot of Croatian Islands at your disposal, but I recommend one of the three below!
+You have many options, and a lot of Croatian Islands at your disposal, but I recommend one of the below two best boat trips!

-Island-hopping around the gorgeous islands is one of my personal favourite Split day trips from Split, it’s a perfect introduction to the islands!
+Island-hopping around the gorgeous islands is one of the best Split day trips, it’s a perfect introduction to the islands if you want to maximise your time!

 On this 5 Islands Boat Tour, you’ll visit Blue Cave, Vis Island’s Komiza (Mama Mia film location) and iconic Stiniva Beach, the Pakleni Islands and super glam Hvar Town, these really are the highlights of the area!

-This full-day 11-hour island hopping excursion is excellent value for money, so if you want to really see as much as possible this boat tour is the best option!
+This full-day 11-hour island hopping excursion is excellent value for money – and you spend just enough time in each location, so if your aim is to see as much as possible this speed boat tour is the best option for you!

 Good To Know: This is a hugely popular small group tour, especially during the peak summer months.
 Book it in advance to secure your spot!

 Looking for more incredible day trip ideas?
-Check out my complete guide to the most luxurious day trips from Split Croatia!
+Check out my complete guide to the best private boat trips from Split!

 Finish With Drinks At Marvlvs Library Jazz Bar